uhm-what-to-eat/uhm-what-to-eat.github.io/index.md

 * [Developer Guide](#developer-guide)

 ## Overview
 UHM...What to eat? is a fun play on words of the University of Hawaii: Manoa's acronym, UHM, and the age-old question we ask when our stomachs grumble.
 UHM...
 What to eat? is a UH Manoa food application designed to address the diverse food choices available on campus at the University of Hawaii at Manoa.
-The app aims to simplify the process of finding specific menu items across various campus dining locations, including campus center, food trucks, Manoa Gardens, Paradise Palms, vending machines, and more.
+The app aims to simplify the process of finding specific menu items across various campus dining locations, including campus center, food trucks, Manoa Gardens, Paradise Palms, and more.

 ## Features
 Roles (users, vendors, admin):